Water Heater Leaks: Causes and Solutions

 #1.
 Open/Faulty Drain Valve

-A drain valve at the bottom of the tank allows water to evacuate the water heater.
-In most instances, the drain valve remains closed.
+drain valve remains closed.
 You will open the drain valve to perform maintenance on the unit or to replace the unit.
 If you leave the drain valve open, water will leak from it.

 Sometimes, the drain valve may leak even if you don't leave it open, especially if sediment buildup and other debris prevent the drain valve from fully closing.
 In this case, you will need to clean or replace the drain valve.

 #2.
-High Pressure Levels
+High Pressure Levels & Leaking T&P Valves

-Hot water heaters generate pressure.
-When pressure levels get too high, the water escapes out the overflow pipe that runs down the outside of the water heater with the help of a temperature and pressure relief valve.
-The T&P relief valve opens automatically once pressure levels reach a certain level.
+When pressure levels get too high, the T&P relief valve opens automatically and the excess temperature and pressure is relieved as the hot water escapes out the overflow pipe/discharge pipe that runs down the outside of the water heater.
 Pressure and water will escape from the temperature and pressure relief valve out the discharge pipe until the valve closes automatically.
-(P.S.
-If you have a tankless water heater, it will still have a T&P relief valve.)

 #3.
 Malfunctioning Water Lines